 It is considered absolutely silent to steal the “show” from the bride.
 It is their day, their grand entrance!
-Wearing a white dress or white pants suit as a guest when the bride appears completely in white therefore remains taboo.
+Wearing a white dress or a white trouser suit as a guest when the bride appears completely in white therefore remains taboo.

 The wedding guests should not be better dressed than the bridal couple.
 The little black is inappropriate for a wedding.
 Although there is no special dress code for the church, the outfit should suit the occasion.

 3. Keep to clothing marks!

 Guests should adhere to clothing notes.
 Dress instructions on invitation cards are at the bottom left.
 Usually only the dress code for men is given.
 “Dark suit” means festive clothing for the lady, whereby everything is allowed from short to 7/8.

 "Smoking" requires at least a festive cocktail dress, but long is also possible.
-A woman can also come in a festive pants suit.
+A woman can also come in a festive trouser suit.
 But they can also read: "Depending on the occasion, we ask for festive clothing" or "evening wear is welcome".